jenieg/flower-name-api/README.md

 ## Optimizations

-I plan to improve this project by incorporating a dedicated backend database in the future.
-I would also like to expand what json information is returned.
+I would like to expand what json information is returned.

 ## More Projects: